alphagov/content-tagger/README.md

 ## Technical documentation

-Write a single paragraph including a general technical overview of the app.
-Example:

-This is a Ruby on Rails application that maps RESTful URLs onto a persistence layer.
-It's only presented as an internal API and doesn't face public users.
+This is a Ruby on Rails application that works with the publishing-api to manage the "links hash" for content on GOV.UK.

 ### Dependencies

-- [alphagov/other-repo]() - provides some downstream service
-- [redis]() - provides a backing service for work queues
+- [alphagov/content-store](https://github.com/alphagov/content-store) - provides access to content on GOV.UK
+- [alphagov/publishing-api](https://github.com/alphagov/publishing-api) - used to publish links

 ### Running the application